SinisterGold/C--and-.NET/README.md

 # C# Projects and Notes

-These are some small projects and notes i made using C3 and .NET Framework
+These are some small projects and notes i made using C# and .NET Framework

 ## Projects: